 You can see clearly, in this example of a $395,000 home, a homeowner would save $9,580 in real estate agent commissions and fees by selling their home using an entry only MLS listing with Entry Only New England versus listing the home for sale with a traditional real estate brokerage that charges a full commission – this represents a material difference!

-Get your home listed for sale in the official local MLS that all Realtors and licensed agents use and save thousands of dollars by choosing an entry only MLS listing with Entry Only New England.
+Get your home listed for sale in the Massachusetts MLS system all Realtors and licensed agents use and save thousands of dollars by choosing an entry only MLS listing with Entry Only New England.

 - You set your list price